 An Attorney Can Save You Money

-A DUI is going to cost you one way or another but hiring an attorney can save you money in the long run if your case is negotiated correctly.
+A DUI is going to be expensive one way or another, but hiring an attorney can save you money in the long run if your case is negotiated correctly.
 We can help you avoid or minimize many of the costs.
-First-time DUI fines and costs range anywhere from $10,000.
+First-time DUI fines and costs can quickly run up to $10,000.
 You’ll have to:

 - Pay to reinstate your driver’s license.

 - Attend and pay for DUI school referred by the courts.

 - Pay interlock device fees.

 Hiring an attorney make sure you keep all the penalties, including the financial penalties at a minimum.
 We also make sure you make your payments on time to avoid license suspensions (and other additional costs

 Complete the Questionnaire